 Most trackballs are thumb-operated.
 The Elecom HUGE is finger-operated: you roll the 52mm ball with your index and middle fingers while your ring and pinky fingers rest on the body.
 It’s a different skill than thumb trackballs, but finger-operated control offers more precision — particularly for design, CAD, and any work requiring fine cursor placement.

-The ball rolls on three artificial ruby bearings, which is the same technology used in professional trackballs.
-It’s noticeably smoother than plastic-bearing alternatives.
+The ball rolls on three artificial ruby bearings — the same technology used in professional-grade trackballs.
+The difference in feel is immediate and obvious compared to plastic-bearing alternatives.
 The ergonomic palm rest keeps your hand in a relaxed position, and eight programmable buttons give you plenty of shortcut real estate.

 Best for: Graphic designers, CAD users, anyone who wants finger-operated precision.